Finding an Au Pair in the USA is…

-An extraordinary cultural exchange experience and a reliable,
+An extraordinary cultural exchange experience and a safe, reliable,

 live-in childcare solution designed to meet your needs.